Short stay (visa)

 Decisions about visa applications must normally be made within 15 days.

 In some cases applications will require further enquiry.
-In these cases, the maximum processing time is 45 days.
+In these cases, the maximum processing time can be 45 days.

-Citizens of certain countries or categories of certain citizens are subject to prior consultation in one or more Schengen countries before a visa may be issued.
+Certain nationalities or person categories are subject to prior consultation in one or more Schengen countries before a visa may be issued.
 The processing time in these cases will usually be 10-12 days as a minimum.

 The rules covering all Schengen countries require that immigration authorities must issue a decision within the time limits.
-This means that all decisions will be made based on the information submitted by the applicant, the host or any involved third parties before the deadline, even if the information is incomplete.
+This means that a decision will be based on incomplete information if you as the applicant, the host or any involved third party have not submitted the necessary information to the case before the deadline.
 If relevant information is received after the deadline for issuing a decision has passed, the case can be re-opened in some cases.
 In other cases, the applicant must re-apply.

-In applications for extension of a visa stay or extension of the right to stay in Denmark beyond the 90 days visa stay or visa free stay, the goal for the maximum processing time is 14 days.
-Due to the prioritization of applications from displaced persons from Ukraine the current processing time is 6 months.
+An applications for extension of a visa stay or extension of the right to stay in Denmark beyond the 90 days visa stay or visa free stay, the goal for the maximum processing time is 14 days.
+Due to a large number of visa applications, the current processing time is 6 months.